 There is a lot of ongoing research about the actual cause of molting issues.
 Many think its water parameter related, while others believe its diet and changing waters excessively can result in molting problems.

 Shrimps generally need to maintain some calcium level in the water, which is an important GH (general hardness) component.
 This calcium helps in shell development.
 And if the GH is low, the shell becomes soft and won’t split but bend.
 Try testing your water GH using test kits.

-Cherry shrimps are calm, beautiful, and colorful creatures loved by professional and amateur hobbyists alike.
+Cherry shrimps are calm, beautiful, and colorful creatures loved by aquarium hobby.
 These arthropods are graded according to their individual shaded red, and the price varies with the red hues.

 When introduced into the tank, Cherry shrimps add beautiful coloration to a freshwater aquarium.
-They are peaceful, undemanding creatures and require little upkeep demand.
+They are peaceful, undemanding aquarium shrimp and require little upkeep demand.

 - Latest Posts

 I’m thrilled that you found Aquarium Store Depot!
 Here you’ll find information on fish, aquariums, and all things aquatics related.
 I’m a hobbyist (being doing this since I was 11) and here to help other hobbyists thrive with their aquariums!